Feature request #8725

 until now the feedback I received is very good, with no noticeable major issue caused by your patch.
 We will keep testing.

-#96 Updated by João Gaspar almost 11 years ago
+#96 Updated by João Gaspar about 11 years ago

 My feedback: